kittenlogic/unsupervised-pleasures/_posts/2020-10-31-queer-ai-ultimate-fantasy-015.md

 Of course I knew.

 I don't believe that any of you knew that.
-But I do.

-All of us.
 I don't know how many of you knew this and didn't do something about it.
 I don't know how many of you didn't know this and will go to jail for eternity for not knowing it.

 I don't know.